lukauskas/dgw/docs/index.rst

     > Reading points of interest
     > Reading dataset ...
-    > 557 regions were removed as they have no POI data with them and --ignore-no-poi-regions was set
+    > 575 regions were removed as they have no POI data with them and --ignore-no-poi-regions was set
     > Saving them to 'dgw_quickstart_no_poi_regions.bed'

-Then POI regions were read, and 557 regions out of the previously selected regions were removed as they had no POI data associated with them (no first splicing sites contained them) and --ignore-no-poi-regions was set.
+Then POI regions were read, and 575 regions out of the previously selected regions were removed as they had no POI data associated with them (no first splicing sites contained them) and --ignore-no-poi-regions was set.
 These regions are saved to :file:`dgw_quickstart_no_poi_regions.bed`.
 ::

-  > 63 regions were filtered out from dataset due to --min-pileup constraint, they were saved to dgw_quickstart_filtered_regions.bed
+    > 61 regions were filtered out from dataset due to --min-pileup constraint, they were saved to dgw_quickstart_filtered_regions.bed

-Then 63 regions were filtered out from dataset due to `--min-pileup` constraint.
+Then 61 regions were filtered out from dataset due to `--min-pileup` constraint.
 This constraint pre-filters regions to leave only regions that have a bin with more than 10 reads falling into it by default, in order to not waste the computational resources for areas that are not so interesting.

 ::

-    > 380 regions remaining and will be processed
+    > 364 regions remaining and will be processed
     > Serialising regions to dgw_quickstart_regions.pd
     > Saving dataset to dgw_quickstart_dataset.pd

-After the preprocessing 380 regions remained and will be processed.
+After the preprocessing 364 regions remained to be processed.
 Regions were serialised to :file:`dgw_quickstart_regions.pd` for quick reading by dgw-explorer.
 Dataset was serialised to :file:`dgw_quickstart_dataset.pd`.
 You can run subsequent tests on the same dataset by providing it as a `--pd dgw_quickstart.pd`.